iorodeo/colorimeter_docs/software_1.rst

 Windows Users
 ^^^^^^^^^^^^^^^^^^^^^
 * May require installation of Arduino drivers.
-See -- add link here.
+See http://arduino.cc/en/Guide/Windows for more information.